Chia-Network/bls-signatures/SPEC.md

 ```

 ### hashPks
-Map a set of public keys into a list of m values.
+Maps a set of public keys into a list of m values.
 * input: G<sub>1</sub> elements pks, number of outputs m
 * output: n 256bit integers T
 ```python